User manual

 The order in which cable endpoints appear in the lists, is undefined.
 For example, "Line 10" may appear immediately, then "Line 2", then "Line 1", and so on.

-No, it doesn't.
-VAC does not interact with other audio devices.
-It cannot automatically intercept any audio signal, it can route a signal only if a Virtual Cable device is explicitly used in audio path.
+VAC driver implements straight virtual cables.
+Audio signals played to the playback side of the cable, are directly returned by the recording side.
+No other routing is performed.
+VAC driver does not interact with other audio devices.
+It cannot automatically intercept any audio signal, it can route signals only if cable endpoints are explicitly used in audio path.

 If you are using Vista/Win7, there can be a loopback source line in your audio adapter but disabled by default.
 To check it, right-click on speaker icon in the system tray, select "Recording devices", right-click on any device in the list and select "Show disabled devices".
 Some additional devices may appear.
 If there is a device like "Stereo Mix", right-click on it and select "Enable".